 Horton Hatches the Egg & Horton Hears a Who!

-fantasy that was published by Random House for Young Readers on October 12, 1940 and August 12, 1954, respectively and has 64 and 62 pages.
+fantasy in Hardcover edition that was published by Random House for Young Readers on October 12, 1940 and August 12, 1954, respectively and has 64 and 62 pages.

 Other books by this author which I have reviewed include Sneetches and Other Stories, Green Eggs and Ham, The Bippolo Seed and Other Lost Stories, The Lorax, Hooray for Diffendoofer Day!, Daisy-Head Mayzie, Thidwick the Big-Hearted Moose, The King's Stilts, Scrambled Eggs Super!, Bartholomew and the Oobleck, Horton and the Kwuggerbug and More Lost Stories, You're Only Old Once!, My Many Colored Days, McElligot's Pool, If I Ran the Circus, Sleep Book, I Can Lick 30 Tigers Today! and Other Stories, I Had Trouble in Getting to Solla Sollew, Oh, the Places You’ll Go!